 Figure 3.
-The proposed Powerline Slave System (PSS).
+The proposed powerline slave system (PSS).

-In this paper an IoT system based on Powerline communication technology has been proposed.
-The whole system uses a star network topology [8] in which all Powerline Slave systems (PSSs) are connected to a Powerline Master system (PMS) via the Powerline network.
+In this paper an IoT system based on PLC technology is proposed.
+The whole system uses a star network topology [8] in which all powerline slave systems (PSSs) are connected to a master powerline system (MPS) via the powerline network.

-As shown in Figure 3, the PSS consists of a pulse oximetry transducer connected to the OEM III module of Nonin.
-The module provides the generation of both red and infra-red signals and acquires and amplifies the output signals captured by a photodiode.
-The module is connected to a Raspberry PI board via a UART link, to transfer data to Powerline from the gridComm module.
+As shown in Figure 3, the PSS consists of a pulse oximetry transducer connected to a Nonin OEM III module.
+The module generates both red and infra-red signals and acquires and amplifies the output signals captured by a photodiode.
+The module is connected to a Raspberry Pi board via a UART link to transfer data to the powerline from the gridComm module.

-The PSS is connected to MPS using a gridComm module configured as master of the Powerline network, as shown in Figure 4, where the whole system is sketched.
+The PSS is connected to the MPS using a gridComm module configured as the master of the powerline network, as shown in Figure 4, where the whole system is sketched.

-The Master Control System (MCS) is composed of a LabView-based software, which provides communication to all the PSSs present on the Powerline network.
-The MCS allows a real-time display of all data as a function of time and provides local data processing with histograms.
-The data is stored in a MySQL Server based database.
-The Master Control System incorporates a Web server, developed on the Apache/PHP platform, to publish all the data over the Internet.
+The master control system (MCS) uses LabView-based software, which provides communication to all the PSSs present in the powerline network.
+The MCS allows the real-time display of all data as a function of time and provides local data processing with histograms.
+The data is stored in a MySQL server-based database.
+The MCS incorporates a web server, developed on the Apache/PHP platform, to publish all the data over the Internet.

-In the following sections, the main parts of the proposed IoT system based on Powerline communication technology are discuss in detail.
+In the following sections, the main parts of the proposed IoT system, based on PLC technology, are discussed in detail.